 An Update on Yaz and Yasmin Litigation in Ohio

 Unsealed court documents indicate that Bayer withheld safety data from the FDA during the approval process for Yasmin.
-David Kessler, former FDA Commissioner, stated in his report filed in the Yaz/Yasmin Multidistrict Litigationthat Bayer withheld adverse information from the FDA in order to gain marketing approval for Yasmin in 2001.
+David Kessler, former FDA Commissioner, stated in his report filed in the Yaz/Yasmin Multidistrict Litigation that Bayer withheld adverse information from the FDA in order to gain marketing approval for Yasmin in 2001.
 During the committee meeting, the advisory pannel heard presentations from the FDA and various independent studies that also show that drosperinone-containing birth control pills double the risk of blood clots when compared with 2nd generation pills.
 Bayer presented data to the panel to defend its drosperinone-brand.
 Only the studies funded by Bayer state that Yaz or Yasmin show no potential increases in risk to users.

 Post a comment

-Post a Comment to "An Update on Yaz and Yasmin Litigation | Ohio Personal Injury Attorney"To reply to this message, enter your reply in the box labeled "Message", hit "Post Message."
+Post a Comment to "An Update on Yaz and Yasmin Litigation in Ohio"To reply to this message, enter your reply in the box labeled "Message", hit "Post Message."